Halotolerance

 Halotolerance is the adaptation of living organisms to conditions of high salinity.
 Halotolerant species tend to live in areas such as hypersaline lakes, coastal dunes, saline deserts, salt marshes, and inland salt seas and springs.
-Halophiles are organisms that live in highly saline environments, and require the salinity to survive, while halotolerant organisms (belonging to different domains of life) can grow under saline conditions, but do not require elevated concentrations of salt for growth.
+Halophiles are also organisms that not only live in highly saline environments but also require the salinity to survive.
+Halotolerant organisms on the other hand (belonging to different domains of life) can grow under saline conditions, but do not require elevated concentrations of salt for growth.
 Halophytes are salt-tolerant higher plants.
 Halotolerant microorganisms are of considerable biotechnological interest.

 Applications

 Fields of scientific research relevant to halotolerance include biochemistry, molecular biology, cell biology, physiology, ecology, and genetics.

 An understanding of halotolerance can be applicable to areas such as arid-zone agriculture, xeriscaping, aquaculture (of fish or algae), bioproduction of desirable compounds (such as phycobiliproteins or carotenoids) using seawater to support growth, or remediation of salt-affected soils.
 In addition, many environmental stressors involve or induce osmotic changes, so knowledge gained about halotolerance can also be relevant to understanding tolerance to extremes in moisture or temperature.

 Goals of studying halotolerance include increasing the agricultural productivity of lands affected by soil salination or where only saline water is available.
 Conventional agricultural species could be made more halotolerant by gene transfer from naturally halotolerant species (by conventional breeding or genetic engineering) or by applying treatments developed from an understanding of the mechanisms of halotolerance.
 In addition, naturally halotolerant plants or microorganisms could be developed into useful agricultural crops or fermentation organisms.